nais/doc/addons/idporten.md

 For more details about ID-porten and JWT, see the [JWT grant documentation, same as for Maskinporten].

-The final JWT created and send to ID-porten may look like this:
+The final JWT assertion created and sent to ID-porten may look like this:

 Header, `kid` is keyId retrieved from **`Secrets`** -> `IDPORTEN_CLIENT_JWK`.
 ```json